RickofManc/community-yoga/README.md

 ###### Responsiveness

 The page is scaled up and down for different screen resolutions to help the content stay neat.
 This has been done using a mixture of media queries and Bootstraps responsive columns.

+I made all my call to actions as easy to see as possible.

+* The links in the Nav/Logo are highlighted using a change in background colour and text colour when the mouse is hovered over them.
+* Request a Quote is styled as a button to be more inviting for the users to click.
+I have used a complete colour switch when the mouse is hovered over the link so that the user can clearly see it is a link.
+* "Submit link" on the form and the "Contact Us" link in the form have also been styled as a button with a complete colour switch.
+The colour used are the 2 main colours for consistency and because the change between the colours is easy to see.
+* The "Request a Quote" in the main body of index.html and the "Contact us" in the Footer which takes them to the form.
+* The social links will send the user to the company's social media pages.
+They also change colour when hovered over.

 ###### Accessibility